chartjs/Chart.js/docs/01-Line-Chart.md

 The line chart requires an array of labels for each of the data points.
 This is shown on the X axis.
 The data for line charts is broken up into an array of datasets.
 Each dataset has a colour for the fill, a colour for the line and colours for the points and strokes of the points.
 These colours are strings just like CSS.
 You can use RGBA, RGB, HEX or HSL notation.
+For fine control of the displaying of tooltips ```showTooltip``` can be passed as either true or flase (default is true).
+If flase is passed that datasets tooltip will not be dispayed.
 The label key on each dataset is optional, and can be used when generating a scale for the chart.

 ### Chart options